arobillard/georgian-politics/_maps/aghara-pastures-safehouse.md

 - Potion of Greater Healing

 ### 6 - Mage's Quarters
 This room features a desk, a large conference style table with chairs, a mostly empty bookcase, a comfortable bed, a dresser, and a chest.
 The bookcase contains a few general history books of the area, a book titled "An Argument for Freedom" by Elnullia, a few engineering and mining books, a few books on military strategy and a large number of books containing logs of items.
 An Investigation check of 15 reveals a hidden lever beneath a book that opens a secret door.
 The chest is mostly clothing of mid-level quality and a pouch of <span class="text-primary bold">50gp</span>.
 The table has the remains of a meal.
 On the desk is a log book and a half- written letter.
 The log book lists items they have stolen in small bunches from nearby farms, traveling caravans, and different shops from around the pastures.
 It outlines how they steal small amounts of goods from carts amidst the chaos of burning and attacking the wagons.
 Their goal seemed to be to mask the fact that they were stockpiling goods and make it seem like they were merely burning everything.
-It also also indicates that a collection of shipments that are destined for six different destinations are nearly ready to be shipped out.
-It lists the destinations as Pucina (Shoreline), Ducan (Market), Skola (Scholar's Row), Hram (Divine), Dvor (City's Crest), and Sud (Mid Court).
+It also also indicates that a collection of shipments that are destined for four different destinations are nearly ready to be shipped out.
+It lists the destinations as Pucina (Shoreline), Ducan (Market), Skola (Scholar's Row), and Sud (Mid Court).

 The half-written letter is written in <span class="text-primary bold">Deep Speech</span> and reads: